Greatcthulhu13/Cards-Against-Programming/README.md

 # Cards-Against-Programming
 This is a digital version of Cards Against Humanity written in Python

+Developed by Greatcthulhu13 and Toomuchsalt77
-Developed by Greatcthulhu13, Toomuchsalt77, Sancross and VixiCron
+With assistance from Sancross and VixiCron